nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`Radius 1` - The outer radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* :guilabel:`Rdius 2` The inner radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`Radius 2` The inner radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

 * :guilabel:`Mode` - The type of ring mask.
 See :ref:`graphics` for more information on ring masks.